KG7QIN/kg7qin.github.io/index.md

 Welcome to my GitHub hosted blog/site (via jekyll).

-Here, you wil find various things that I've decided to post like pieces of code I've hacked on, etc.  Most will related to Amateur Radio.
+Here, you wil find various things that I've decided to post like pieces of code I've hacked on, etc.

+Some will be related to Ham (Amateur) Radio.
+Others, well, it all depends on what I feel like putting here.

 Select from one of the posts below...